M-arcus/cloudron-docs/knowledgebase/docs/apps/lamp.md

 }
 ```

-## Custom HTTP headers

-Custom HTTP headers can be set using `.htaccess`. apache `mod_headers`
-is already enabled.
-See this [article](https://www.digitalocean.com/community/tutorials/how-to-configure-apache-content-caching-on-ubuntu-14-04#setting-expires-and-caching-headers-on-content) for more information.

 ## Health check

 The LAMP app expects a 2xx response from the '/' path.
 If your app is completely protected,